 This particular article is not for re-publication in other e-zines, magazines, or websites as DatingAdvice.com owns the rights to this material in partnership.
 Any questions or consent to do so is required by that organization.

-Click on the following link to read the full article: http://www.datingadvice.com/advice/the-single-gay-mans-guide-for-getting-through-valentines-day
+Click on the following link to read the rest: http://www.datingadvice.com/advice/can-there-be-two-tops-in-a-relationship

 © Dr. Brian Rzepczynski, The Gay Love Coach